Pomax/are-we-flying/docs/index.md

   return p1;
 }

-// If we *are*, project our plane onto the flightpath and
+// If we *are* flying a leg, project our plane onto the flightpath
-// target that, or if our "circle" overlaps the flight path,
+// and target that, or if our "circle" overlaps the flight path,
-// target the intersection of those two: const target = airplane.project(p1.x, p1.y, p2.x, p2.y, airplane.r);
+// target the intersection of the flight path line and our circle: const target = airplane.project(p1.x, p1.y, p2.x, p2.y, airplane.r);

-// And of course, if we're close enough to p2, transition. if (dist(airplane.x, airplane.y, p2.x, p2.y) < airplane.r) {
+// And if we're close enough to p2, transition. if (dist(airplane.x, airplane.y, p2.x, p2.y) < airplane.r) {
   current++;
 }